digitalyoshixi/zettelkasten/content/Philosophy/Strong AI.md

 An [[Artificial Intelligence]] in which:
 - The [[Brain]] is a [[Computer]]
 - The [[Mind]] is a [[Program]]
-Thus, there is nothing essentially biological about the mind And, any physical system that can implement the right kind of structure to host this mind is the [[Brain]].
+Thus, there is nothing essentially biological about the mind.
+The mind takes on [[Substrate Independence]].
+And, any physical system that can implement the right kind of structure to host this mind is the [[Brain]].
 # Counter Arguments
 - [[Chinese Room]]